iciaparicio/explore-cms-en/modulo/crear-modulo/README_en-US.md

 ---
-description: All detailed steps on how to create a module in Explore CMS.
+description: "All detailed steps on how to create a module in Explore CMS."
 ---

 # Create Module